description here

 DTR Application Opens for Round 1 -

-DTR Application Closes for Round 1 noonRound 2:
+DTR Application Closes for Round 1 at noonRound 2:

 DTR Opt-In Task Opens Round 2 -